raspy135/Qun-synthesizer/README.md

 ### PLY:SEQ ON/OFF
 The sequencer has 8 steps, but it has more modes than ON/OFF.

-Left-filled circle : One note in the step.
+Left-filled circle: One note in the step.

-Right-filled circle : One note in the step but it plays at the second half.
+Right-filled circle: One note in the step but it plays at the second half.

-Full-filled circle : Two notes in the step (1/16th)
+Full-filled circle: Two notes in the step (1/16th)

-Striped circle : 3 notes in the step (triplet)
+Striped circle: 3 notes in the step (triplet)

 ### PLY:SEQ BANK
 The sequencer has 7 banks, you can switch the bank while playing.